-From drama and superhero films to westerns and comedy, these players just didn’t belong.
+From drama and superhero films to westerns and comedies, these players just didn’t belong.

 Cameron Diaz as Jenny Everdeen

 Her accent kept slipping, and she failed to carry the dramatic energy that the other principal actors – dramatic pros – maintained with ease.
-A comedic actor, which Diaz is, going up against Day-Lewis and DiCaprio is also going to play second fiddle, but for a movie that was almost perfect, Diaz dropped the ball big time.
+A comedic actor like Diaz going up against Day-Lewis and DiCaprio is also going to play second fiddle, but for a movie that was almost perfect, Diaz dropped the ball big time.

 Jesse Eisenberg as Lex Luthor